hashkat/hashkat/docs/directory.md

 ## <span style="color:blue">docs</span>

 Contains the pages and images used in the write-up of the ***#k@*** documentation.
-In its subdirectory **tutorial_input_files**, one can find a directory corresponding to almost every tutorial found in the ***#k@*** documentation.
-The *INFILE.yaml* file that will be created in each tutorial can be found in its respective directory.
+In its subdirectory **tutorial_input_files**, one can find a directory corresponding to almost every tutorial found in the ***#k@*** documentation, where the *INFILE.yaml* file that will be created in each respective tutorial can be found.

 ## <span style="color:blue">examples</span>

-Contains a list of directories, each with there own *INFILE.yaml* that can be used as an example of a particular network simulation.
+Contains a list of directories, each containing an example *INFILE.yaml* file for a particular network simulation.

 ## <span style="color:hotpink">graph.svg</span>